cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

   $ git clone https://github.com/caskdata/cdap-apps --branch |cdap-apps-compatibile-version|
   $ cd cdap-apps/Wise
   $ mvn clean package -DskipTests
+  $ cd <CDAP-SDK-HOME>

-In both cases (downloading the artifact or building from source), the artifact is in the ``target/`` directory with the file name:
+In both cases (downloading the artifact or building from source), the artifact is in a ``target/`` directory with the file name:

 .. container:: highlight